 ● Digital tools for fostering emergent literacy such as fostering oral language skills, listening and narrative skills, writing skills, and metalinguistic skills such as phonological and phonemic awareness.

 ● Use of digital tools (devices/apps) as a “playground” for learning a variety of creative digital-based skills: for instance, producing graphic art storybooks and digital stories, animation, introduction to coding, programing Lego robots, and composing musical pieces.

 Age group 6 – 10 years (first years of primary school)

 ● Fostering basic reading skills: grapheme-phoneme-relations, morphemes, decoding, fluency, comprehension (“learning to read”)

-● Fostering high level reading skills: learning and using metacognitive strategies of monitoring, rehearsal, elaboration, critical and creative thinking regarding online and print content (“reading to learn”)
+● Fostering high-level reading skills: learning and using metacognitive strategies of monitoring, rehearsal, elaboration, and critical and creative thinking regarding online and print content (“reading to learn”)

 ● Fostering the effective use of tools and strategies for reading online: best use of search engines, choosing the right search words to locate information, to get the main idea, to skim and scan, learning how to evaluate information in searches (detect biases and attempts to influence opinions or consumption, to recognize fake-news)

 ● Using digital devices to foster reading for pleasure

 ● Use of digital devices as a medium for coding and programming, a “playground” for learning and developing a variety of creative digital-based skills